Drift vs Shift: Decoupling Trends and Changepoint Analysis: Introduction

-Within the changepoint literature, many different approaches have been taken for identifying sudden breaks \citep{aminikhanghahi2017survey}.
-Likelihood ratio tests using various forms of cumulative statistics have been utilized to select an optimal partitioning \citep{jeske2019cusum, Fryzlewicz_2014}.
-However, these methods typically rely on the data fitting a pre-specified parametric model and lack flexibility to adapt to more complex datasets.
-Penalized likelihood approaches have been utilized to optimize a cost function balancing trade-off between goodness-of-fit and number of changepoints \citep{Killick_2012, bai2002computation, maidstone2017optimal}.
-Other approaches such as non-parametric distanced based metrics \citep{Matteson_2013, james2014ecp,harchaoui2008kernel}, Bayesian probabilistic modeling \citep{Erdman_2008, zhang2019abacus, adams2007bayesian} and subspace identification \citep{liu2013change} have also been utilized to identify changepoints.
-While these methods have shown to be effective on well-behaved time series, they tend to struggle when we combine stationary and non-stationary models.
+On the other hand, changepoint methods tend to be effective at capturing sudden breaks \citep{aminikhanghahi2017survey}.
+Common changepoint methods include likelihood ratio tests with cumulative statistics \citep{jeske2019cusum, Fryzlewicz_2014}, penalized likelihood approaches \citep{Killick_2012, maidstone2017optimal} and non-parametric distanced based metrics \citep{Matteson_2013, james2014ecp}.
+While these methods have shown to be effective on well-behaved time series, they tend to struggle when we model systems characterized by drift and shift.